Here’s an edited 2018 post about some impressive Central American volcanoes.

 Biggest eruption: El Valle had a VEI 4 ignimbrite eruption about 56,000 years ago, though it has been quiet ever since.

-By now, you have probably forgotten the poor Caribbean plate–no respect–but it’s still there, underneath all these Central American lands, interacting with various microplates that lay between it and the huge Pacific tectonic plate.
+By now, you have probably forgotten the poor Caribbean plate, lying there underneath all these Central American lands.

-Let’s close by standing atop Barú volcano – the only place in the world where, thanks to the narrowness of the Panama isthmus, you can see the Atlantic (on our right) and the Pacific (left) oceans at the same time.
+Let’s close with a view of sunrise from the summit of Barú Volcano – the only place in the world where, thanks to the narrowness of the Panama Isthmus, it’s possible to see the Atlantic and the Pacific oceans at the same time.

 Featured image: Central America volcanic front.
 CrazyKnight.
 CC BY-SA 3.0.